Labor & Delivery

 Labor Support & Comfort Options

-Rely on your care team to follow your birth plan as closely as possible and keep you comfortable with pain management options, such as:
+Rely on your care team to follow your birth plan as closely as possible and keep you comfortable with pain management options that may include:

 - Birthing and peanut balls